top of page

 Background

-I’m from Bangalore, India, and hold a bachelor's degree in Mechanical Engineering from Bangalore University.
-My bachelor's project focused on the design of a dry and wet waste segregator, sparking my interest in sustainability.
-This passion led me to work in the energy sector for two years.
-I then pursued a Master’s in Wind Energy in Denmark, where my thesis focused on wind farm layout optimization to maximize energy density under load constraints.
-Later, I worked for a year in a wind farm design consulting startup.
+I’m from Bangalore, India, and hold a Bachelor’s degree in Mechanical Engineering from Bangalore University.
+After my bachelor’s, I worked in the energy sector for two years before pursuing a Master’s in Wind Energy at DTU, Denmark.
+For my Master’s thesis, I worked on optimizing wind farm layouts to maximize energy density under fatigue load constraints.
+Following my studies, I worked for a year at a wind farm design consulting startup.
+Outside of work, I enjoy playing cricket and have a keen interest in winter sports.

 I’ve always been fascinated by wind energy and its role in a sustainable future.
 This PhD project aligns perfectly with my interests, combining fluid and structural dynamics.
 It offers a unique opportunity to bridge academia and industry, allowing me to apply my research to real-world challenges.
 The excellent networking and training within the project will be invaluable for my professional and personal growth.